 Degloving injuries require immediate emergency medical treatment.
 Open degloving injuries usually require surgery that can include reattaching skin, skin grafts, and other treatments.
 Physical therapy is often required to recover from a serious degloving injury, and there is a strong risk of infection with these injuries.
 As such, treatment can be prolonged and ongoing, which makes recovery for such injuries a lengthy process.

 After a degloving injury, your first response must be to seek immediate medical treatment.
 If the injury was due to an accident at work or another driver, you may be able to hold someone else responsible for your bills and emotional trauma.
-Call Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353 to schedule a free consultation with a top New York personal injury lawer.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to schedule a free consultation with a top New York personal injury lawer.

 Michael Fitzpatrick obtained a settlement for a 58-year-old man who was riding his motorcycle when he was struck by the defendant's vehicle exiting a driveway.